Philsie/ARRS-documentation/Users/USA/garlicaxc.md

   Mode:       ECB<br>
   This site seems pretty solid: https://www.lddgo.net/en/encrypt/blowfish

-  We have a string from observer93-5 `ln;3jn3rfg` which could be a key for the decryption process.
+  We have a string from observer93-5  which could be a key for the decryption process.
 We also know the username is presumably `bestwalker`.

+  `ln;3jn3rfg` - observer93-5
+  ``           - readonly